wch/extrafont/README.md

 You must have the following installed on your system:

 * Ghostscript - must be compiled with TrueType support enabled.
+It is used for embedding fonts into PDF files.
 * [`ttf2pt1`](http://ttf2pt1.sourceforge.net/): This program converts TrueType fonts to PostScript.
 Specifically, it convets/extracts .afm font metric files.
   * Mac: If you have [homebrew](http://mxcl.github.com/homebrew/) installed, you can simply install with `brew install ttf2pt1`.
   * Linux: You will have to compile from source.
 Please see instructions below.

-TexLive includes a program called `ttf2afm` for extracting afm from ttf files.
+The TexLive distribution includes a program called `ttf2afm` for extracting afm files from ttf files.
 However, the resulting afm files appear to be incompatible with R.
 (If you happen to know how to make them work with R, please let me know!)